UNITED STATES

 Options expired | ||||||||||||

-The fair value of the market-based options granted during the six-months ended June 30, 2023 was $
+The fair value of the market-based options granted during the nine-month period ended September 30, 2024 was $

 The Company estimates the fair value of time-based and performance-based stock options on the grant date using the Black-Scholes option pricing model.
 The estimated fair value of these employee stock options is amortized on a straight-line basis over the requisite service period of the awards.
 The Company reviews, and when deemed appropriate, updates the assumptions used on a periodic basis.
 The fair value of time-based and performance-based stock options was estimated using the following weighted-average assumptions: